Pero No Pasa Nada

-Pero No Pasa Nada (Spanish for "But its no big deal") is the debut studio album by Spanish singer and songwriter Amaia.
+Pero No Pasa Nada (Spanish for "But it's no big deal") is the debut studio album by Spanish singer and songwriter Amaia.
 It was released through Universal Music Spain on 20 September 2019.
 Consisting of ten solo tracks, the album is "an ode to a person's twenties".
-Produced by Santiago Motorizado, Núria Graham and the singer herself it spawned four singles: "El Relámpago", "Quedará en Nuestra Mente", "Quiero Que Vengas" and "Nuevo Verano" as well as the promotional single "Nadie Podría Hacerlo".
+Produced by Santiago Motorizado, Núria Graham and the singer herself, it spawned four singles: "El Relámpago", "Quedará en Nuestra Mente", "Quiero Que Vengas" and "Nuevo Verano" as well as the promotional single "Nadie Podría Hacerlo".
 Pero No Pasa Nada debuted atop the Spanish PROMUSICAE albums chart.

 Una Vuelta al Sol, a documentary starring Amaia that followed the production and composition of the album, was released on Amazon Prime Video on May 1, 2020.
 It received a nomination for Best Long Form Music Video at the 21st Latin Grammy Awards.

 Background

 Since Amaia (then under the stage name of Amaia Romero) won the ninth edition of the Spanish talent show Operación Triunfo in early 2018, a lot of critical and popular expectation rose on how the singer would shape her first studio album.
 She expanded her pre-contract with Universal Music a month later.
 Once on a tour break later in the year Amaia stated that her debut album would be produced by Raül Refree who she admired since his work with Rosalía on her 2017 studio album Los Ángeles.
 A month later, Amaia was captured leaving the studio in New York City.

 The album went through a lot of stages since the singer couldn't "find commodity" during the whole recording process.
 The urge her fans and Universal put on her didn't help either.
 In early 2019 rumors of a bad relationship between Amaia's manager Javier Romero and the director of the record label sparked online as disagreements in deadlines and decisions rose.
 Universal Music ordered Amaia to release a song before the tenth series of Operación Triunfo ended.
 To meet the deadline, the singer released "Un Nuevo Lugar", a very organic promotional single on 18 December 2018.